 provides comprehensive USPAP Machinery and Equipment Appraisal Reports

 for attorneys, law firms, CPA firms, corporations, and business valuation professionals.
 Their equipment appraisal reports are structured to the scope of specific projects.
 They provide independent and unbiased services with the highest level of responsiveness to particular equipment and business asset valuation needs.

 Principal, Jack Young, ASA, CPA

 , is an Accredited Senior Appraiser (ASA) of the American Society of Appraisers specializing in Machinery and Equipment Appraisals

-and a Certified Public Accountant (CPA).
+and Appraisal Review (ARM/MTS).
+He is also a Certified Public Accountant (CPA).
 Mr. Young has also been awarded a Master Personal Property Appraiser (MPPA) designation from the National Auctioneers Association.
 He has thousands of hours experience as an Equipment Appraiser and is an active member of the Northern California Chapter of the ASA, where he serves as Past Chapter President.

-Mr. Young's certified USPAP equipment appraisals are used for insurance documentation, borrowing and lending, due diligence, business combinations, cost segregation, donations and family matters such as estates for a deceased or a divorce.
-He performs Certified / Qualified Equipment Appraisals for industries such as farming and ranching, construction, trucking, manufacturing, food service, food processing, golf courses, recreational facilities, printing, mining, and aggregate in Northern California and Western Nevada
+Mr. Young's certified USPAP equipment appraisals are used for property tax appeals, California Section 2000, due diligence, business combinations & disputes, insurance documentation, and family matters such as estates for a deceased or a divorce.
+He performs Certified / Qualified Equipment Appraisals for industries such as farming and ranching, wineries, heavy equipment, construction, trucking, manufacturing, food service, food processing, golf courses, recreational facilities, printing, mining, and aggregate in Northern California and Western Nevada